 Unsecured loans always have higher interest rates than secured loans since loans that are secured by an asset represent a much lower risk to a bank or finance company.
 Home loans or mortgages represent the lowest risk to lenders, that’s why they have the lowest interest rates.

 If you are struggling or need help with any of your debts, we can help you look into all your options and see what might be able to help you.
-All you need to do is give us a call, and we'll help you make an appointment to speak with one of our Credit Counsellors.
+All you need to do is give us a call, and speak with one of our Credit Counsellors.
 You can meet with a Credit Counsellor either in person at one of our offices or over the phone if that’s more convenient for you.
 They’ll help you put together a budget, explore all your options, and then help you create a plan to get out of debt and get your finances back on track as quickly as possible.
-Appointments with our Counsellors are always free, completely confidential, and non-judgmental.
+Speaking with our Counsellors is always free, completely confidential, and non-judgmental.
 We’re simply here to help you.
 Give us a call at 1-855-232-4888.